Mikkobelly/recipe-app/README.md

 ## Overview

 Recipe App is a full stack application built by Python using Django web framework and it comes with the admin panel to perform CRUD operations on the database.
-Upon signning up, users can create / modify their own content including recipe's name, cooking time, ingredients and description as well as search for specific recipes according to ingredients.
+With Django's user authentication and view protection, only registered users have access to the recipes list and its details.
+The app also provides the feature for searching recipes by difficulty level and gives the data visualization as the selected type of chart.

 ## Key features